 Sky-Watcher Classic 200P Dobsonian

 The Sky-Watcher Classic 200P Dobsonian 203mm/1200mm (8″) has a “paraboloidal” primary mirror to eliminate spherical aberration and a four-arm, secondary- mirror bracket with fine supports (0.5mm thick), to reduce diffraction spikes and light loss.
 In addition, this model include a 2″ focuser with a 1.25″ adapter, allowing the use of either eyepiece size.
-This model also include the new feature-tension control handle.
+This telescope also include the new feature-tension control handle.

 What is Dobsonian Telescope and why the Tension Control Handle?